Proposterious/independent-project/UPDATES.md

 ### Thursday April 25th, 2024

 Decide the best course of action for building the casing of the robot.
 According to peers, the PIRL contains a 3d printer open for use, I will need to discuss with teachers to get a better understanding of 3d printing.
 Spent time sketching a detailed design prior to printing as well.

+### Friday April 26th, 2024

+Discuss with Ms. Wortham about permission to 3d print.
+Research different avenues for building the doll with the instructions/layout provided by others as building one from scratch isn't feasible.

+### Saturday April 27th, 2024

+No progress made aka take a rest day.

+### Sunday April 28th, 2024

+Review past week in preparation for mentor meetings this week.
+Continue researching the materials needed in order to create a working doll in addition to whether or not it will have movement.

+### Monday April 29th, 2024

+Discuss with Mr. Goodman next steps and setbacks of my project.
+Receive advice from Mr. Lanier about building a humanoid robot in which the options appear to be either [InMoov](https://inmoov.fr) or an amalgamation of parts with files provided by [Instructables](https://instructables.com).